Logging is an essential tool in every developer's arsenal. It helps

 }

-From this layer, the framework exposes a class called LogManager
+From this layer, the framework exposes a class called LogManager, which manages

 the name we provided as a parameter.
 It will also create the logger for us if